JoelDewey/backup-tools/charts/backup-tools/README.md

 * Drops all capabilities, sets a read-only root file system, runs as non-root, and runs as user and group `1029:1029`.
 * Copies a maximum of five backups from a `/source` `emptyDir` volume to a `/destination` volume to be configured by the user.
-* Opts in to scaling the `Deployment` and making a backup of a PostgreSQL database.
+* Opts in to scaling the `Deployment`.
+* Disables database backups.
 * Configures an incremental backup.